danpub1/pb/readme.md

 Uses:
 * Make a nicely arranged photo book with captions and text describing the photos
-* Output contact sheets of all the photos in a folder
+* Make contact sheets of all the photos in a folder
-* Output a nicely arranged collection of all the photos in a folder - not as small as a contact sheet, but not as finished as a photo book
+* Make a nicely arranged collection of all the photos in a folder - not as small as a contact sheet, but not as finished as a photo book
 * Layout pictures on a page in specific sizes for printing
 * Create a collage for a calendar page or a greeting card
-* Slides for a presentation
+* Create slides for a presentation

 ## Introduction